EarlMcCard/ctse-projects/README.md

 - Form Components: Utilized standard Bootstrap form components for fields like Email and Password.

-- Validation: Applied validation classes (e.g., <kbd>is-invalid</kbd>) and the <kbd>required<kbd> attribute to the Email and Password fields, simulating basic client-side form validation.
+- Validation: Applied validation classes (e.g., <kbd>is-invalid</kbd>) and the <kbd>required</kbd> attribute to the Email and Password fields, simulating basic client-side form validation.

-- Styling: The submission button is styled clearly using the built-in <kbd>btn-success<kbd> utility class.
+- Styling: The submission button is styled clearly using the built-in <kbd>btn-success</kbd> utility class.

 2. Table for Displaying Data (Part 2)
 - Data Display: Created a professional-looking <kbd>table</kbd> using Bootstrap's table component.